ogobrecht/ogobrecht.github.io/_posts/2019-01-10-ploc-plsql-code-to-doc-converter.md

   - No single functions and procedures - packages with meaningful names are the way to go
 - As I have the source code under version control in local files on my computer I need a command line tool for the doc generation - there is no need for a database connection
   - The CLI should be able to process multiple files (packages)
-  - For my small PLEX project I have only one package and I want to define a document name different then the package name, so I need a CLI parameter for that
+  - For my small open source project I have only one package and I want to define a document name different then the package name, so I need a CLI parameter for that
 - Comments should be written directly after the package/function/procedure signature (in the package spec, optionally it should also work for triggers and types)
   - I want to use Markdown for the comments - this allows me to write also bigger text parts and code examples
 - I don't want to describe all parameters in a JavaDoc manner